We Warmly Welcome You

 Join the Choir

 Our wonderful adult choir adds its glorious voice to church life.
 The choir performs twice a month at Sunday Services and rehearses each Wednesday evening, except during the summer.
 Twice a year the choir performs a major choral work with instrumental accompaniment: a Service of Music prior to Christmas, and a formal evening Concert in the late spring.
 Auditions for choir are held each September.
+For details visit our Music page.

 Attend Leadership Training School